 The best coverage is offered by Global Medical Platinum which has a 10 month wait period for 50% coverage and 12 month wait period for full coverage of a pregnancy.
 That means, that conception cannot occur until you are 10 months or 12 months into the plan.
 Like the plan above it is also not guaranteed and an application must go through underwriting.
 The second year of the policy, it will cover URC (usual, reasonable, and customary) charges relating to a pregnancy as any other illness.
 This plan will cost about $324 per month for a 25 yr old.
 There is also an additional $2,500 deductible for maternity charges.

 We have a new product which just came available to us called Maestro Insurance.
 It is only for residents of Latin America or the Caribbean.
 However, it offers $10,000 coverage per pregnancy with no deductible if your plan deductible is $1,000, $2,000, or $3,000 and no additional deductible if higher.
 You should also not reside in the US more than 6 months per year, but the coverage will be good worldwide including in your country of residence.
 This may be a great options for expats who may want to fly home to deliver or have options of coverage where they reside.
 It also has a 12 month waiting period for maternity coverage.
-This plan will cost about $167 per year for the most expensive region for a 25 year old with a $1000 deductible.
+Pregnancy insurance for visitors in USA plan will cost about $167 per year for the most expensive region for a 25 year old with a $1000 deductible.
 Cost varies by residence region, age, and deductible chosen.

 Well, that's it, folks!
 That summarizes the coverage for pregnancy that we offer for students and visitors both coming to the US and traveling abroad.
 Whatever your plans, we wish you well and hope you have found this article useful!
 Do check out some answers to the queries about maternity coverage options asked by our customers which may be similar to yours.
 Thanks for letting me think happy spring thoughts through the dreariness of winter!